vektra/vega/doc/MAILBOX_VS_QUEUE.md

 In the world of messaging, most people think about queues.
-It is the most common model implemented because it represents a commonly understood way of considering a shared resource: any one can put things in and once someone taks something out, it's gone.
+It is the most common model implemented because it represents a commonly understood way of considering a shared resource: any one can put things in and once someone takes something out, it's gone.

 The important aspect of this thinking is the shared resource.
-A big point of emphasis around messaging passing architectures it disconnecting the sender and the receiver.
+A big point of emphasis around messaging passing architectures is disconnecting the sender and the receiver.
 The queue represents the middle-man: taking from the sender as fast as it can, and giving out to the receiver (or receivers) as they request messages.

-The true aim of messaging passing is provide an asyncronious layer between the sender and the receiver.
+The true aim of messaging passing is to provide an asyncronious layer between the sender and the receiver.
 Code that sends a request and then blocks, waiting for a response, is less resiliant to errors created by networks.
 Additionally, stateful request/response connections lend themselves to implicit context.